mrbid/CSGO_TENSOR_TRIGGER/GOBOT15_CNN/README.md

 It's easier to seperate targets from nontargest than vice-versa because I find my human brain can identify targets faster than it can identify random nontarget images.

 Also this process helps to reduce any missfire that exists in the bot, honing in on it's accuracy, because we are adding only samples of nontargets that it thought are targets.

+Collecting dataset samples can be as simple as just letting a match of bots play out while you spectate with this bot enabled and sample capture enabled.

 ### prerequisites
 ```